 And there are many local English-speaking wildlife guides who can shortcut the search for any particular animal you have flown over to see and help you add some interesting species to your life-list.
 These local specialists can also introduce you to the real Spain, off the well-traveled tourist routes.

 Aside from its compelling wildlife, Spain is a melting pot of cultures and religious influences.
 It has played a big part in the history of the world and, in fact, Spanish is the fourth most widely spoken language in the world after English, Mandarin and Hindi.

 Spain’s famous historic and cultural sites can be combined with a wildlife-focussed trip to give an all-round experience of a unique country.
 You will return home with photographs and memories to last a lifetime!

-So if you fly from the States into Madrid or Barcelona, what can you expect to find on a wildlife holiday in Spain?
+So if you fly direct from the States into Barcelona or Madrid in northern and central Spain, or choose a route via a European capital to Malaga in the south, what can you expect to find on a wildlife holiday to this fascinating country?

 Spain is a hugely biodiverse country